1. Home

 Other types of survey

-A HomeBuyers Survey may not be the kind of survey you need to get.
+A Homebuyers Survey may not be the kind of survey you need to get.
 There are a few types of survey and they all offer different properties.
 You will have to choose the right survey for your property.
 If you choose the wrong survey to try and save on price, it could result in added costs later if something has been overlooked.

-RICS Condition Report (Level 1)
+RICS Level 1 Condition Report

 This is the simplest homebuyer survey and outlines the basic condition of the property.
 It also covers any potential legal problems and major defects.